PythonRSAS/pythonrsas.github.io/_posts/2022-06-06-1-basic-data-structures.md

 Trees.
 A tree contains nodes and directed edges.
 A tree starts with a root node.
 The root node is connected via branches to other nodes, called child nodes.
 Every node except the root node has exactly one parent node.
 In SAS/IML, lists can contains sublists.
 For an example, see the section Construct a Binary Search Tree.

+Associative arrays.
+An associative array (also called a map or a dictionary) is a set of key-value pairs.
+Elements in an associative array are accessed by specifying the key.
+In the SAS/IML language, you can use the ListSetName subroutine to assign names to some or all elements.
+You can then access the elements by name.
 # Recursion